View free policies procedures examples from all manuals. No obligation, no credit card!

 A young functional Quality Management System should record and complete many more CAR’s than PAR’s.
 On an annual basis, a company may record only a few Preventive Action activities, while in the Corrective Action log many dozens of events are listed.
 Later has the quality system matures, you should see more preventive actions than corrective actions.

 For audit purposes, a handful of Preventive Action events will demonstrate that this important part of the QMS is functional.
 A primary source of Preventive Action activities is the Management Review process where discussions about quality strategy, quality budget requests, and quality .
-Although the Management Representative, or Manager responsible for the CAPA system, can also initiate and record Preventive Action activities.
+Although the Management Representative, or Manager responsible for corrective and preventive actions, can also initiate and record Preventive Action activities.

 Improved Business Processes

-As one of the key elements to a QMS that will lead to improved processes, with a focus on continual improvements, it is important to use the CAPA system.
+As one of the key elements to a QMS that will lead to improved processes, with a focus on continual improvements, it is important to use corrective and preventive actions.
 After all, is the goal to get a plaque on the lobby, or to have a viable and improving business?

 To learn more about implementing continuous process improvement within your organization, attend the next improvement class How to Align a System of People and Processes for Results .
 Or, Learn How to Create Well-Defined Processes and to document processes.